-As the credits acquired from GMP programme are accepted by partner schools for successful completion of their degree, GMP Office works in close coordination with partner schools.
-GMP programme is divided into three phases – Foundation, Term – I and Term – II.
-A mix of global curriculum and faculty, classroom and non-classroom sessions, and simulations provide a diverse learning experience.
-GMP provides exposure to General Management courses, with a focus on electives that prepare participants for the specializations at partner schools.
-GMP offers comprehensive knowledge in management disciplines, cross-cultural communications, negotiations and international business leadership & strategy, in a truly global environment.
+The programme is spread across three phases – Foundation, Compulsory Courses and Electives.
+A mix of global curriculum, faculty, classroom, non-classroom sessions and simulations provide a diverse learning experience.
+With an exposure to General Management courses, a focus on electives for the specializations at partner schools, it offers comprehensive knowledge in management disciplines, business communication, cross-cultural negotiations, leadership and business strategy.
 International internships lead to global employability.